openemr/demo_farm_openemr/README.md

 Description of ip_map_branch.txt configuration file
 ---------------------------------------------------
 This file is a tab delimited file for configuration of demos in the demo farm with following settings:
--ip address: local ip address of the OpenEMR demo
+- ip address: local ip address of the OpenEMR demo
--branch: git branch of the OpenEMR github repository
+- branch: git branch of the OpenEMR github repository
--serve_development_translations: set to 1 to have demo serve the daily build of translation set for download, set to 0 to turn this off
+- serve_development_translations: set to 1 to have demo serve the daily build of translation set for download, set to 0 to turn this off
--use_development_translations: set to 1 to have demo use the daily build of translatio set, set to 0 to turn this off
+- use_development_translations: set to 1 to have demo use the daily build of translatio set, set to 0 to turn this off
--serve_packages: set to 1 to have demo serve zip/tgz packages of the build for download, set to 0 to turn this off
+- serve_packages: set to 1 to have demo serve zip/tgz packages of the build for download, set to 0 to turn this off
--description: place description of the demo here
+- description: place description of the demo here